Diagnostic Mammograms

 When to Get a Diagnostic Mammogram

 Diagnostic mammograms are used to both find and rule out breast cancer.
-A diagnostic mammogram may be recommended for two reasons: After a screening mammogram shows an abnormal result, or you if you experience breast cancer symptoms.
+Being referred for a diagnostic mammogram may be frightening, but it doesn't mean that you have breast cancer.
+A diagnostic mammogram may be recommended for two reasons: when a routine screening mammogram shows an abnormal result, or you if you experience symptoms that may indicate breast cancer.

 If you experience any of the symptoms listed below, you should see your primary care doctor or gynecologist right away — he or she will provide you with the necessary doctor's order for a diagnostic mammogram.